DA Week Series Sponsors

 Asia Agenda 2026

 What it takes to build real trading depth in capital markets.
-Depth of book, on/off-ramps, spreads.
 The liquidity problem is not volume, it’s resilience.
 Can capital markets deliver the stability treasurers and asset allocators require, and who provides the credible counterparties?

 The boundaries between TradFi and DeFi are dissolving, creating a new market architecture for capital flows.
 This panel looks at how banks, asset managers, and crypto platforms are re-engineering liquidity, credit and collateral in ways that could redefine market structure itself.